shaheen7a/Blogr-landing-page/README.md

-# Blogr-landing-page
+# Frontend Mentor - Blogr-landing-page

-This is a solution to the [Blogr landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).
+This is a solution to the [Blogr landing page challenge on Frontend Mentor](./images/desktop-preview.jpg) (https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+## Welcome! 👋
+Thanks for checking out this front-end coding challenge.

 ## Overview